Skip to content

 Act 64 Grantor Trust Changes

-Pennsylvania's Act 64 (effective 2024) changed how grantor trusts are treated.
-If you have a trust that was drafted before Act 64, consult with your attorney about whether it's affected and whether changes are needed.
+Pennsylvania's Act 64 of 2023 (effective for tax years beginning January 1, 2025) changed how grantor trusts are treated for state income tax purposes.
+If you have a trust that was drafted before Act 64, consult with your attorney about whether it is affected and whether changes are needed.
 This is technical stuff, but it can impact your tax situation.

 Inheritance Tax Rate Awareness

-Pennsylvania inheritance tax rates are 12% for direct lineal descendants (spouse and children), 12% for parents and grandparents, and 15% for brothers and sisters and more distant relatives.
+Pennsylvania inheritance tax rates are 0% for a surviving spouse, 4.5% for direct lineal descendants and lineal heirs (children, grandchildren, parents, and grandparents), 12% for brothers and sisters, and 15% for all other heirs (more distant relatives and unrelated parties).
 If your will or trust was drafted in an older state with different tax assumptions, it might need adjustment.
 Understand the full scope of Pennsylvania inheritance tax here.

 Elective Share Considerations